farcrycore/plugin-cloudsearch/README.md

 ### Setup

-- Set up an account with AWS Cloudsearch
+- Set up an account with [Amazon Cloudsearch](https://aws.amazon.com/cloudsearch/)
 - Add this plugin to the project's plugin directory ./plugins/cloudsearch
 - Register the plugin in the projects constructor; ./www/farcryConstructor.cfm
 - Restart your application